-Cell is
+Cell is a

-structural and functional unit of life
+structural and functional unit of life,

 that we all know from our high school classes..